Helm Basics ¶

 helm show values pingidentity/ping-devops

 This command prints all of the default values applied to your deployment.
-To overwrite any values, copy the snippet and include it in your own values.yaml file.
-Remember that tabbing and spacing matters.
-Copying all the way to the left margin and pasting at the very beginning of a line in your text editor should maintain proper indentation.
+To overwrite any default values from the chart, copy the corresponding snippet, include and modify it in your own values.yaml file.
+Remember with YAML that tabbing and spacing matters.
+For most editors, copying all the way to the left margin and pasting at the very beginning of a line in your file should maintain proper indentation.

 Additional Commands ¶

-As you go through our examples, your goal is to build a values.yaml file that works for you.
+As you go through the Helm examples, the goal is to build a values.yaml file that works in your environment.

 helm upgrade --install <release_name> pingidentity/ping-devops -f /path/to/values.yaml